yodrew/darkroomretreat/manuscript/introduction.md

 #### frederic {#frederic}

 I worked and was housemates with [____Frederic Patenaude____](http://fredericpatenaude.com) a total of three years off and on from 1998 till 2003.
-We worked  at Nature's First Law in California; then Tree of Life in Arizona; then at his new office in Quebec.
+We worked  at Nature's First Law in California; Tree of Life in Arizona; and at his new office in Quebec.
 Frederic had started in hygiene not with the works of Herbert Shelton, but the old French hygienic master, Albert Mosseri.
 Frederic read all his 20+ books and was in contact with him till his death in 2012.

 Slowly, I absorbed the essence of Natural Hygiene's radical perspective through Frederic.
 By this, I mean he got it through my thick skull with his calm, relentless, crystalline arguments.
 I was challenging but sympathetic, so I kept asking and he kept answering.
 It took time because I started out quite lost.
 A mess of alternative dietary ideas floated around my head since childhood.
 Something finally clicked and I started studying hygiene on my own.

-In our many conversations, Frederic mentioned Los Angeles hygienist, Bernarr Zovluck, whom he had met.
-Zovluck advised people to fast with their eyes closed in a curtained room.
-Later, this comment would help me connect darkness with hygiene.

 Frederic's dedication and great knowledge made him immovable where I was merely stubborn.
 I can only hope to return the favor with the current work.
 It illuminates certain mysteries of diet that frustrated us.
 Like why some people can stick with eating healthy food and others can't (see [____*hygiene > capacity*____](#capacity)).
 And the greater mystery of metaphysical suffering that we, like so many others, failed to solve with diet.